-If you notice a problem like your heater turning off early, we recommend calling for professional home heating services as soon as you can—even in April!
+If you notice your heater keeps shutting off early, we recommend calling for professional home heating services as soon as you can—even in April!

 What Might Cause a Heater to Turn Off Prematurely

 A heater that doesn’t run as long as necessary will heat a house unevenly.
 The rooms farthest along the ventilation system won’t receive as much heating as they should because the heater hasn’t stayed on long enough to generate enough heated air.
-When you notice uneven heating in your home, listen for the sounds of the heater turning on and off.
+When you notice uneven heating in your home, perform an inspection to confirm if your heater keeps turning on and off.
 If the run-time sounds shorter than normal, the heater may have a problem called short-cycling.

 Short-cycling is when a heater doesn’t complete its regular heating cycle and turns off early.
 A full heating cycle for a furnace or heat pump is usually around 15 minutes or more.
-If your heater turns off after only around five minutes, that’s too short—no matter how low you’ve set the thermostat.
+If your heater keeps turning off after only five minutes, that’s too short—no matter how low you’ve set the thermostat.

-- Clogged air filter: This is one of the most frequent causes of trouble in an HVAC system.
-If the filter is heavily clogged with dust and debris, it can lead to overheating and the heater shutting down as a safety precaution.
+This is one of the most frequent causes of trouble in an HVAC system.
+If the filter is heavily clogged with dust and debris, it may cause the furnace to shut off as a safety precaution.
 Fortunately, this is a basic problem to solve—just put in a clean filter.
 We recommend changing the HVAC system filter every 1 to 3 months depending on how often you run the heater and the strength of the filter.

-- Corroded flame sensor: This applies to gas furnaces, which are the most common type of heating system.
+This applies to gas furnaces, which are the most common type of heating system.
 The flame sensor determines if the burners are on when the gas valve is open.
 The sensor will shut off the gas if it doesn’t sense flames—this prevents a buildup of unburned gas in the combustion chamber.
-Corrosion on the flame sensor will cause it to keep shutting off the gas valve because it can’t detect the flames when they are there.
+Since the flame sensor is not able to detect fire when it’s covered in dirt or debris, it will continuously close the gas valve and cause the furnace to keep shutting off.

 Comments are closed.